rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 #### Additional notes

--   The Attribute Editor is visible in the Active Directory Users and Computer (ADUC) console with the Advanced Features enabled in the View tab.
+-   The **Attribute Editor** is visible in the **Active Directory Users and Computer** (ADUC) console with the **Advanced Features** enabled in the **View** tab.
--   Domain aliases and accepted domains must be configured with the help of Cloud Office Support before configuring alternate addresses to ensure that they are synchronized correctly.
+-   You must configure domain aliases and accepted domains with the help of Cloud Office Support before configuring alternate addresses to ensure that they are synchronized correctly.
 -   During the initial set up, ensure the `proxyAddresses` attribute does not contain any domain aliases to avoid errors.
--   Alternate Addresses are available to  Exchange Mailboxes only.
-They do not work with Distribution Lists or Contacts.
+-   Alternate addresses are available to Exchange mailboxes only.
+They do not work with distribution lists or contacts.

 ### Security

+This section describes some security considerations.

 #### User password requirements

-Directory Sync will not set an email password that does not meet minimal password requirements.
+Directory Sync does not set an email password that does not meet minimal password requirements.
 We recommend that you change your domain password rules to meet or exceed these requirements.

 #### Rackspace Email and Hosted Exchange password requirements

+Note the following email requirements:

 -   At least eight characters long.
 -   At least 3 of the following:
     -   At least one lowercase character
     -   At least one uppercase character
     -   At least one number
-    -   At least one non-alphanumeric (!, \$, \#, %, space, etc.)
+    -   At least one non-alphanumeric (!, \$, \#, %, space, and so on).

 #### Network ports

-You do not have to open any inbound ports from the internet to your domain controllers.
+You do not have to open any inbound ports from the Internet to your domain controllers.

 Enable the following ports on the Directory Sync server: